Parts 1 and 2

 Howard Roark is rootless: he does not stand on the earth.
 Instead, the earth is just a big ball of natural resources floating through the void anchored to him.
 Howard Roark is an individualist.
 He rejects tradition in favor of his own “unborrowed” vision.
 Finally, Howard Roark uses science and technology to master and transform nature according to his designs.

-How do cosmopolitan man, individualist man, and technological man all hang together (lest we hang them separately, I suppose)?
+How do cosmopolitan man, individualist man, and technological man all hang together?
 Do they spring from a common root?
 The answer is yes, and it is a deep root, teaching all the way back to the origins of Western philosophy and natural science in ancient Greece.

 The early Greek natural philosophers, however, noticed that there was a difference between the ways of the natural and the human worlds.
 Human ways of life—languages and customs—vary from place to place (meaning that men have different cultures) and from time to time (meaning that cultures have histories).
 Human ways of life are particular, not universal.
 They are not unchanging, but Protean and restless and hard to pin down.